C-Shi/tinyApp-LHL/README.md

 This is a full-stack web application built on NodeJS with Express framework.
 TinyApp allows user to create, read, update and delete their own short URL and share with the publics.
 User password and hashed so user's info is highly protected

 ## Final Porject Demo
+This App is hosted on [tinyApp](https://tinyapp-cs-lhl.herokuapp.com/)

+* Your will not be able to directly visit tinyApp.ca/u/<SHORT URL>
+* Instead use tinyapp-cs-lhl.herokuapp.com/u/<SHORT URL>

 For testing purpose, this app has a build-in account
   - Email: home@home.com
   - Password: home